planetrobbie/www.yet.org/content/posts/2014-09-18-nsxv-troubleshooting.md

 `/var/log/esxupdate.log` check this file if you have VIB installation issues
 `/var/log/vmkernel.log` Distributed Firewall logs are sent to this file
 `/var/log/netcpa.log` User World Agent logs

+#### EAM Logs

+EAM logs should be checked when installation of the VIBs module fails.

+`/storage/log/vmware/vpx/eam.log` on Linux vCenter
+`ProgramData/VMware/VMware VirtualCenter/Logs/` on Windows vCenter

 ### Advanced troubleshooting tips & tricks